baggie11/baggie11/README.md

 A coding enthusiast from Chennai!

-- 🔭 I’m currently exploring Machine Learning and Generative AI.
-- 👯 I’m looking to collaborate on Web Development , App development.
+- 👯 I’m looking to collaborate on Web Development , ML, DL and LLMs.
-- 💬 Ask me about Python , MERN , Flutter , Java , Django.
+- 💬 Ask me about Python , MERN , Java , Django,Flask, FastAPI, Langchain.
 - 📫 How to reach me: bagavati2310098@ssn.edu.in

 Connect with me: